M-An0s/HWPE-integration-in-Pulpissimo-for-6G-Algorithms/README.md

 ## Testing
 The testing should be done using the hwpe-tb:  https://github.com/pulp-platform/hwpe-tb<br>
 - Step1: Remove the mac_engine.sv module and paste the Verilog files that come from synthesizing the project in HlS<br>
-- Step2: Go to the mac_fsm module and change the trans and line lengh size to agree with the expected number of inputs<br>
+- Step2: Go to the mac_fsm module and change the trans and line lengh size to agree with the expected number of inputs in each channel<br>
 - Step3: Go to mac_top folder and paste:
 <div style="margin-left:40px;">
 <pre>